-way symbols are created requires us to change our minds about nature.
+way symbols are created and used requires us to change our minds about nature.

 by Joseph Siry

 On a journey one needs a guide and the great books are abiding guides for our steps down the entropy-ridden tunnel of time that wraps around our mortal experience.
 The indisputably original thinkers whose minds apprehended an entirely new vision of reality have left to us an unbelievably rich legacy of thoughts, analyses, and methodical proofs.
 They reveal our living earth as a fundamental, yet anomalous place in an otherwise dark, remote universe of 100 billion galaxies.
 These are clusters of stars both larger and smaller than our devoted sun, are beacons of radioactive energy scattered across the immense curvature of space.
 The solar system's width is dwarfed by the milky-way galaxy and all but lost in this expanding menagerie of gas fusion engines called stars.
 Suns and stars explode providing the chemicals of existence; essential atoms in the molecules of life.